Gentleman detective

-Gentlemen detectives include amateurs, private detectives and professional policemen.
+Gentleman detectives include amateurs, private detectives and professional policemen.
 They are always well educated, frequently have unusual or eccentric hobbies, and are commonly found in their natural environment, an English country house.
 This archetype of British detective contrasts with the more "hardboiled" counterpart in American crime fiction.

 Early examples

 Gentlemen detectives appeared early in modern detective fiction, which began in the late 19th century.